 "William & Mary has an enduring commitment to all of its students.
 In September 2017, the William & Mary Board of Visitors issued a statement of unanimous support for the university's DACA students and urged members of Congress to work together for a solution that would allow W&M's DACA students to finish their educations uninterrupted.
 The university community, myself included, stand by the Board's statement.
 We will continue to do all that we can to support our DACA students, who are valued members of the W&M community."

-How to Apply as a DACA Student, Non-US Visa Holder, or as an Undocumented Student
+How to Apply as a DACA Student or as a Student with Special Immigration Status

-Applicants completing the Common App with DACA status, as a non-US Visa holder, or as an Undocumented student should:
+Applicants completing the Common App with DACA status, or Special Immigration Status should:

-Applicants completing the Coalition App with DACA status, as a non-US Visa holder, or as an Undocumented student should:
+Applicants completing the Coalition App with DACA status, or Special Immigration Status should:

 Our office will follow up via email asking for a copy of your I-797C Notice of Action, your Form I-821D (Consideration of Deferred Action for Childhood Arrivals) or relevant documentation if applicable.
 You may also send a copy to [[admiss, Undergraduate Admission]] after you have submitted your application or fax a copy to (757)221-1242.